jeffmagill/jeffmagill.dev/content/blog/boosting-my-nextjs-blogs-visibility-with-rss.md

 ---
-title: Boosting My Blog’s Visibility with RSS and Static NextJS
+title: Boosting My NextJS Blog’s Visibility with RSS
 description: Let's explore how RSS can boost reach and discoverability in modern blogging as I share how I chose to integrate it into my static NextJS site.
 image: /images/blog/mr-cup-fabien-barral-newspapers-unsplash.jpg
 tags: methods